-First of all, there are several species of flea, and the species we’ll be primarily concerned with in this article is the common cat flea (Ctenocephalides felis).
-The cat flea will bite cats, dogs, and humans while looking for a delicious blood meal.
+When we walk about fleas, you might conjure-up an image of a tiny, airborne bug that is attracted to some things or surfaces out of instinct.
+In reality, there are several species of flea, and the species we’ll be primarily concerned with in this article is the common cat flea (Ctenocephalides felis).
+Despite the name, the cat flea is not just about cats — it will gladly bite dogs, and humans while looking for a delicious blood meal.
 While there isn’t an easy way to identify the difference between a cat flea and a dog flea (C. canis) or a human flea (Pulex irritans), the latter two are far less common than the cat flea.
 So for the purpose of keeping this article short we’ll focus mainly on the life cycle, behavior, and control of the cat flea.
 Getting rid of dog fleas and getting rid of human fleas are entirely different subjects.

 Contrary to popular belief, fleas spend a considerable amount of time hiding in your pet’s bedding, your carpets, or pretty much anywhere they can find suitable shelter.
 They lay their eggs which then turn into larvae, who then feed on the excrement of the adult fleas and other organic material like your pet’s dander (dead skin).
 Once the larvae has fed enough, it forms into a pupa which takes around two or three weeks to become an adult flea.
 Temperatures between 65 and 80 degrees F and higher relative humidity (75%+) will speed up the flea’s life cycle considerably, allowing an adult female cat flea to lay about 20-25 eggs a day (800+ in a typical female flea’s adult life).
 Knowing these facts makes it easier to know why traditional methods work to get rid of fleas.